MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 cat rsa_key.pub >> hosts/NodeB
 ```

-Now we should exchange the hosts files between the nodes.
+We should exchange the hosts files between the nodes.
 You can use scp for example:

 From NodeA